tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/控制台指南/存储桶管理/域名管理/域名管理概述_intl_en.md

 | Private read | Disabled | Enabled or disabled | No | COS authentication is required | CDN is unavailable |

 > !
 > - Take the first row in the above list as an example.
-If the origin bucket is public read, and neither CDN origin-pull authentication nor CDN authentication configuration is enabled, then you can directly access CDN edge servers and the origin bucket using the CDN domain name, and directly access the origin bucket using the COS domain name.
+If the origin bucket is public read, and neither CDN origin-pull authentication nor CDN authentication configuration is enabled, you can access CDN edge nodes and the origin bucket using the CDN domain name, and access the origin bucket using the COS domain name.
 > - The **Origin site protection** above is useful in cases where your data cached on CDN edge nodes may be maliciously pulled due to a lack of CDN authentication.
 Therefore, it is strongly recommended to enable CDN authentication as well for data security concerns.
 > - After CDN acceleration is enabled for a domain name, anyone can directly access the origin server via the domain name.
 Therefore, if you need to keep your data private, be sure to protect your data in the origin server through **Authentication Configuration**.